 I’m one of more than 50 million US users of Craigslist, the top source of free classified ads on the Internet.
 Since the online marketplace started up in the 1990s, I have used it to buy and sell all sorts of merchandise — ranging from computers to cars.
 I’ve used it so much that I’ve written a book about it.

-Here, common mistakes on Craigslist and how to get the very best deals…
+Here are common mistakes on Craigslist and how to get the very best deals…

 People who post merchandise for sale on Craigslist may get more fraudulent responses than genuine ones.
 Often they contain Web links.
 If you click on such a link, your computer may become infected with a virus, or a “cyber-robot” may harvest your e-mail address.
 (The crooks then sell the addresses to spammers.)
 Sometimes the link comes only in a second follow-up message after you have responded to an innocent-looking question, such as, “Is the item still available?”
 Never click on links in e-mail from people you do not know.